-With the progress made in the development of the Group's oil and gas fields the Group expects to earn taxable profits upon which both CIT and EPT will be due.
-The Group's deferred tax liabilities have been measured using the average CIT and EPT rate expected to apply in the periods the deferred tax balances will reverse.
-The Group's deferred tax liability mainly arises from the different treatment of fixed asset capital allowances for tax purposes and depletion of oil & gas assets for accounting purposes.
-In addition, the deferred tax liability includes a withholding tax liability of \$6.7 million (2022: \$5.0 million) that may become payable on the remittance of amounts owed by subsidiaries.
+The Group's deferred tax liabilities have been measured using the average tax rate expected to apply in the periods the deferred tax balances will reverse.
+The Group's deferred tax liability mainly arises from the different treatment of property and equipment capital allowances for tax purposes and depletion of oil & gas assets for accounting purposes.
+In addition, the deferred tax liability includes a withholding tax liability of \$6.7 million (2023: \$6.7 million) that may become payable on the remittance of amounts owed by subsidiaries.